Ocean: Salinity

-The average ocean water chlorinity is about 19.2‰, and, thus, the average salinity is around 34.7‰.
+The average ocean water chlorinity is about 19.2‰ (equal to 1.92%), and thus the average salinity is around 34.7‰ (3.47%).

 Salinity has a major influence on the density of seawater.
 A zone of rapid salinity increase with depth is called a halocline.
-The temperature of maximum density of seawater decreases as its salt content increases.
-Freezing temperature of water decreases with salinity, and boiling temperature of water increases with salinity.
-Typical seawater freezes at around −2 °C at atmospheric pressure.
+As seawater's salt content increases, so does the temperature at which its maximum density occurs.
+Salinity affects both the freezing and boiling points of water, with the boiling point increasing with salinity.
+At atmospheric pressure, normal seawater freezes at a temperature of about −2 °C.

 Salinity is higher in Earth's oceans where there is more evaporation and lower where there is more precipitation.
 If precipitation exceeds evaporation, as is the case in polar and some temperate regions, salinity will be lower.
-If evaporation exceeds precipitation, as is sometimes the case in tropical regions, salinity will be higher.
+Salinity will be higher if evaporation exceeds precipitation, as is sometimes the case in tropical regions.
 For example, evaporation is greater than precipitation in the Mediterranean Sea, which has an average salinity of 38‰, more saline than the global average of 34.7‰.
-Thus, oceanic waters in polar regions have lower salinity content than oceanic waters tropical regions.
+Thus, oceanic waters in polar regions have lower salinity content than oceanic waters in tropical regions.
 However, when sea ice forms at high latitudes, salt is excluded from the ice as it forms, which can increase the salinity in the residual seawater in polar regions such as the Arctic Ocean.

-Observations of sea surface salinity between 1950 to 2019 indicate that due to the effects of climate change on oceans regions of high salinity and evaporation have become more saline, while regions of low salinity and more precipitation have become fresher.
+Due to the effects of climate change on oceans, observations of sea surface salinity between 1950 and 2019 indicate that regions of high salinity and evaporation have become more saline while regions of low salinity and more precipitation have become fresher.
 It is very likely that the Pacific and Antarctic/Southern Oceans have freshened while the Atlantic has become more saline.